dtrungtin/actor-booking-scraper/README.md

 and you don't need to limit yourself on the given ranges from the booking.com website.
 You can even specify a more specific price range than booking.com offers in its price filters (e.g. Booking has price category 500+ but you can set values such as 520-550, 650-680, 700+, ...).
 The values apply to the currency provided as another INPUT attribute.
+* `scrapeReviewerName` includes names of the reviewers in the result, default is `false`.
+You should only scrape reviewer name if you have a legit reason to do so.
 * `proxyConfig` defines Apify Proxy configuration, it should respect this format:
 ```json
 "proxyConfig": {